 Pump Up the Nutrition

 When meat, poultry and fish move to the sidelines it's easy to reach for child-friendly favorites such as French fries, pizza and macaroni and cheese.
-Yet, these can be high in fat and calories and lack the nutritional punch of other plant-based choices.
-Instead, try menu items that focus on whole grains, fruits, vegetables and beans.
-Try a new vegetarian recipe each week.
+Yet, these can be high in saturated fat and calories and lack the nutritional punch of other plant-based choices.
+Instead, try menu items that focus on whole grains, fruits, vegetables and beans, more often.
+For variety, try a new vegetarian recipe each week.
 Ask friends to share their kids' favorite vegetarian recipes.

 Don't Forget the Calcium

 Low-fat dairy products are an excellent source of the calcium your child needs for strong bones.
 They also supply plenty of high-quality protein to support growth.
-Children need two to three servings of a calcium-rich food or beverage each day – two to two-and-a-half cups for kids 2 to 3 years, two-and-a-half servings for those 4 to 8 years, and three servings for older kids and teens.
-If your family doesn't consume dairy, fortified soymilk or 100% fruit juice is a smart substitute.
+Children need two to three servings of a calcium-rich food or beverage each day – two to two-and-a-half cups for kids 2 to 3 years, two-and-a-half cups for those 4 to 8 years, and three cups for older kids and teens.
+If your family doesn't consume dairy, fortified soymilk is a smart substitute.
 Cooked collard greens, calcium-fortified tofu and soybeans also are sources of calcium, but the amount absorbed by the body can vary.

 Fill in the Gaps

 Flexitarian diets can deliver all the nutrition your children need.
-However, ensuring adequate intake of iron requires extra attention.
+However, ensuring an adequate intake of certain nutrients may require extra attention.
 Without enough iron, your child may become tired, listless or have difficulty concentrating.
-Many plant-based foods are sources of iron, but your body doesn’t absorb the iron in plant foods as well as the kind found in beef, poultry or fish.
-So, offer your child iron-fortified whole-grain cereal for breakfast or a snack.
-Also, pair iron-rich plant foods such as beans, lentils and spinach with foods high in vitamin C, such as tomatoes, peppers and citrus fruits.
+Many plant-based foods are sources of iron, but your body doesn’t absorb the iron in these foods as well as the iron found in beef, poultry or fish.
+Include a variety of plant foods such as beans, lentils and spinach and pair them with foods high in vitamin C, such as tomatoes, peppers and citrus fruits.
 This can help increase iron absorption.